 - Names and contact information for the President, Treasurer, and three general members or officers.

 - Name and contact information for the student organization faculty or staff advisor.

 - Upload the most recent copy of the Constitution and/or Bylaws.

 - Registration - Every school year student organizations are required to renew their registration through the Center of Campus Life.
-Typically, registration for the school year is opened around March and the student organizations have until the first day of classes for the fall semester to complete the registration.
+Typically, registration for the school year is opened around March and the student organizations have until May 1st and ultimately the first day of classes for the fall semester to complete the registration.
 Failure to do so may result in the loss of student organization benefits.

 - Risk Management Training - All student organizations are required to attend risk management training during the school year.
-Risk Management trainings for the next school year start in March, and the student organization has until the spring semester to complete the risk management training.
-Organizations only need to send one officer to the student organization trainings.
+Risk Management trainings for the next school year start in March, and the student organization has until the end of December to complete the risk management training.
+Organizations only need to send one officer to the student organization trainings (preferably the President).

 Changes to Faculty/Staff Advisor, Officers (President and Treasurer) & Constitution and/or Bylaws

-- Student organizations have ten (10) university working days to update their organization roster with and officer or advisor changes.
+- Student organizations have ten (10) university working days to update their organization roster with any officer or advisor changes.